tjacques-oui/Malta2_Constellation/README.md

 ### ⚠️ Known issue: `reconfigure` is not currently usable from MissionControl

 The satellite implements `do_reconfigure` to allow changing part of the configuration without a full `initialize`/`launch` cycle.
-MissionControl's basic command field only accepts a bare command name, with no way to attach the required dictionary payload — sending `reconfigure` alone fails.
-A workaround via the Controller's scriptable interface (passing an explicit Python dictionary) has not yet been confirmed working end-to-end.
-Treat `reconfigure` as unsupported for now; use a full `initialize`/`launch` cycle to change the configuration.
+This method cannot be called using the GUI controller, it can ONLY be done YET via the Controller's scriptable interface (passing an explicit Python dictionary) .

 ### Configuration keys